 - a.
-At 3:00 p.m. the parent pick-up students and walkers are released. - All bus students are released and should report to the covered walk beside the - cafeteria, when their buses are called. - c.
+At 3:00 p.m. the parent pick-up students and walkers are released. - b.
+All bus students are released and should report to the covered walk beside the cafeteria, when their buses are called. - c.
 Students with a media center pass and band students who ride early buses are released at 2:58 and will be held in the media center or band room until the tone sounds. - d.
-When a bus student gets picked up by a parent or rides a different bus, they must have a note from a parent notifying the driver of the change.

-5. RAINY DAY SCHEDULE AT END OF DAY
+When a bus student gets picked up by a parent or rides a different bus, they must have a note from a parent notifying the driver of the change. - 5.
+RAINY DAY SCHEDULE AT END OF DAY - a.

-- a.
 Parent drop off/pick-up students will use the gym lobby entrance on rainy days. - b.
-Students will enter the lunchroom through the hall on rainy days.

-6. ENTRY INTO COOK MIDDLE SCHOOL

-The following documentation is required for entrance: proof of residency, parent/guardian documentation, withdrawal from previous school, transcript of grades, discipline records
+Students will enter the lunchroom through the hall on rainy days. - 6.
+ENTRY INTO COOK MIDDLE SCHOOL - a.
+The following documentation is required for entrance: proof of residency, parent/guardian documentation, withdrawal from previous school, transcript of grades, discipline records - b.

-- b.
 Students requesting entry from home school in addition to the above list, will be required to take academic competency tests for the grade level requested.
 These tests are provided by the school. - 7.
 WITHDRAWAL FROM SCHOOL - a.
 When a student is withdrawing from school, a withdrawal form will be secured from the counselor. - b.
-The withdrawal form will be carried to each of the student's teachers.
-When student's book and debts have been cleared, the teacher will write the current grades and initial the form. - c.
-The media specialist will initial the form to show the student has cleared the media center. - d.
-When the student has completed this procedure, the form will be turned in at the office.
+The media specialist will initial the form to show the student has cleared the media center. - c.
+When the student has completed this procedure, the form will be signed by the counselor.